OokieOok/cg-3dprojections/README.md

 3D Projections & Clipping starter code using the HTML5 Canvas 2D API

 ---
+The A and D keys move the image left and right, the W and S keys move the image forward and back, and the left and right arrow keys rotate the image clockwise and counterclockwise.
+---

 ## Vector Class API
 Code includes file `matrix.js` used to create vectors and matrices